swagger-api/apidom/apidom/packages/apidom-reference/README.md

-In this particular example we're adding our custom strategy as the last strategy to the available default external resolution strategy list, so there's a good chance that one of the default strategies detects that it can externally resolve the `/home/user/oas.json` file, resolves it and returns ReferenceSet object.
+In this particular example we're adding our custom strategy as the last strategy to the available default external resolution strategy list, so there's a good chance that one of the default strategies detects that it can externally resolve the `/home/user/oas.json` file, resolves it and returns `ReferenceSet` object.

-If you want to force execution of your strategy, add it as a first onen:
+If you want to force execution of your strategy, add it as a first one:

 ```js
 import { resolve, options } from 'apidom-reference';